 Our best tips: If your school has a school song, make sure music and choir teachers have practiced it with students several times beforehand.

 Giving Out Awards

-The handing out the medallions and awards should also be rehearsed.
 The graduation coordinator has to teach the students the proper way of receiving their medals or honor certificates.
-It’s the same as receiving the diploma: one hand receives the award and the other hand is offered to shake the hands of the person.
-Or if they are being hung or draped over the students’ heads, they need to be prepared to stand on the designated spot to slightly bend over to receive the award.
+It’s the same as receiving the diploma: one hand takes the other hand shakes.
+If being presented with an honor medal or stole, the student should bend slightly so the award may be hung around or draped over them.

 More times than not, the awards are given out at the same time as the diplomas, both to save time and lessen any confusion.
 In this instance, provide additional time for each honor student before calling the next students name.